Sandip117/pfbridge/README.md

 [![Build](https://github.com/FNNDSC/pfbridge/actions/workflows/build.yml/badge.svg)](https://github.com/FNNDSC/pfbridge/actions/workflows/build.yml)

-*a rather simple relay bridge between a typical clinical program and a workflow coordinator*
+*a rather simple relay bridge between two communicating entities -- intended as a translator within the ChRIS ecosystem between a clinical service and a CUBE controlling service*

 ## Abstract

 `pfbridge` was developed to "bridge" communication between one service to another.
-More specifically, the core origin point is a program or service that has some basic metadata that defines a "function" to apply to some "data".
-More concretely, the "data" in this case is typically some medical image data defined by a set of DICOM tags, and the "function" to apply is the name of a set of operations that are ultimately managed by CUBE.
+One one side, an origin point is a program or service that has some basic metadata that defines a "function" to apply to some "data".
+The "data" in this case is typically some medical image data defined by a set of DICOM tags, and the "function" to apply is the name of a set of operations that are ultimately managed by CUBE.
 Controlling CUBE and shepherding its progress is a controller service called `pflink`.
 The `pflink` API requires more verbose data that is not really relevant to the original service -- for example a typical `pflink` payload contains information about several other services that are of no concern or interest to the originator.

 Thus, `pfbridge` was conceived as a intermediary to buffer the originator from implementation details of concern.
-It accepts a much reduced http POST body, and then repackages this body into the more detailed `pflink` body.
-Then, `pfbridge` transmits (or relays) this to `pflink` and simply returns the response it received to the caller.
+It accepts a much reduced `http` `POST` body, and repackages this body into the more detailed `pflink` body.
+Then, `pfbridge` transmits (or relays) this to `pflink` and captures the `pflink` response.
+Before returning this response to the original caller, `pfbridge` simplifies the response to return only success and status (and possible error) information.

 ## Getting and using